quabot/quabot.github.io/docs/getting-started.md

 ![Logs](./img/GettingStarted-Logs.png)

 That's it!
 You're ready to get started using QuaBot.
 View the sidebar for more information about [Permissions](./permissions.md), [Commands](./commands.md) or to view the [Modules](./category/modules).
 If you have any questions, please ask in our [support server](https://support.quabot.net).

+## Do you need additional support?

+Most commands should have either of these two ways to manage permissions, but some commands might only have one of them.
+If you have any questions or need help, feel free to reach out to our [support server](https://discord.quabot.net).
+We're here to help you get the most out of QuaBot!